 In spite the well-known risk factors, the majority of COPD patients (up to 70%) remain undiagnosed.
 In the early phases, patients may have respiratory symptoms, like cough with sputum production, but may have no exercise impairment or may not be physically active enough for their shortness of breath to become evident.
 It is only by a regular measurement of lung functions in patients at risk, that the disease will be unmasked in its early stages.

-The importance of early diagnosis is that preventative measures, including avoidance of risk factors, can be instituted.
-This will have major long-term benefits for affected individuals.
+It’s important to diagnose COPD early as it enables preventive measures, including avoidance of risk factors, to be instituted.
+These will have major long-term benefits for affected individuals.

 Symptoms are frequently precipitated by a respiratory infection, usually during the wintertime when influenza and colds are endemic.
 These patients commonly complain of a change in their baseline level of shortness of breath, together with a productive cough and a change in their sputum colour.